 - Achieve extreme emotion whilst remaining truthful

 - Understand and accurately interpret language, plot and style

 - Sustain improvisation with discipline, spontaneity and creative imagination

-By the end of this module you will be able to demonstrate ability to:
+By the end of this module you will be able to demonstrate:

 - Ensemble Acting: adaptability, generosity, awareness of relationships

 - Objective self-assessment: awareness of own strengths and weaknesses as an actor, ability to accept criticism and act upon it

 - Research Skills: e.g. character choices, accurate period identification

 - Creative Repetition: concentration, synthesis of technique, individuality, appropriate connection, consistency.

 - Students work with tutors in group practical classes.